Michelle Obama: Let girls learn

 But Rihab, who proudly describes herself as a "feminist," is determined to finish her education.
 She dreams of becoming an entrepreneur and being the CEO of a major company, and she recently appeared on Moroccan TV urging girls to work hard and follow their passions.

-I had the privilege of meeting Ralphina and Rihab earlier this week when I traveled to Liberia and Morocco to highlight our global girls' education crisis -- the fact that right now, more than 62 million girls worldwide are not in school.
-This is such a heartbreaking loss, because these girls are so bright and so hungry to learn -- and like Ralphina and Rihab, they have such big dreams for themselves.
+I had the privilege of meeting Raphina and Rihab when I traveled to Liberia and Morocco earlier this week to highlight our global girls' education crisis -- the fact that right now, more than 62 million girls worldwide are not in school.
+This is such a heartbreaking loss, because these girls are so bright and so hungry to learn -- and like Raphina and Rihab, they have such big dreams for themselves.
 These girls are no less smart or deserving of an education than my own daughters -- or any of our sons and daughters.
 The only thing that separates them from our children is geography and luck.

 Sometimes the issue is resources: their families simply can't afford the school fees; or the nearest school is hours away; or the school nearby doesn't have adequate bathroom facilities for girls, so they're forced to stay home during their menstrual cycles, and they wind up falling behind and dropping out.